Looking forward to studying in South Australia in 2023, or eager to explore one of Australia’s most liveable cities?

 Check out the animals at Adelaide Zoo

 You’re never too old to have a great zoo day, and Adelaide Zoo is one of the best in the country.
 It’s the second-oldest zoo in Australia and is favoured by both locals and travellers.
-Here, you’ll find over 250 Australian and exotic species and more than 2,500 animals – including two giant pandas, Wang Wang and Funi, who have lived in Adelaide since 2009.
-Plus, as a student, you’ll get discounted concession entry tickets – just bring your photo ID.
+There are over 250 species of exotic and native Australian wildlife, and more than 2,500 animals – including two giant pandas, Wang Wang and Funi, who have lived in Adelaide since 2009.
+Plus, as a student, you’ll get discounted concession entry tickets – just bring your student card.

 Attend one of the free keeper presentations throughout the day and pay a little extra for unique animal experiences, such as hand-feeding a colony of little penguins or meeting one of the big cats.